MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 Also I would like to use this page as my "travel log" or Blog. <br />
 I'm sure there are a lot of people in similar situations as mine. <br />
 This is why I write in English, to lower the language barrier. <br />
-I might translate everything into my native Dutch at one point, but I find that it sometimes feels easier to express myself in English. <br />
+I might translate everything into my native Dutch at one point, but sometimes I feel it's easier to express myself in English. <br />
-And yes my grammar and syntax isn't very good, but that's the same for me in Dutch, I'm not very talented as a writer. <br />
+And yes I know, my grammar and syntax aren't very good, but that's the same for me in Dutch, I'm not very talented as a writer. <br />

 But if this page could be a point of inspiration, or the push someone else needs to make the first step, <br />